gvwilson/tidynomicon/README.md

   (I get a similar complaint about uses of `year`.)
 - I've committed the `tidynomicon.Rproj` file to my Git repository.
   Have I sinned?

+Here are some answers:

+- "Did you use the IDE data importer?
+It's *really* helpful, especially when getting started."
+  No: most people coming from Python will already be overwhelmed with detail, so my bet is that they will (a) not explore long enough to find it or (b) try to do everything by hand anyway (since they're not used to working with full-featured IDEs).
+  Showing them the importer (and a breakpointing/single-stepping debugger) is now on the list of things to teach.

 ## Learners' Questions